 Training

 A.1.
-Thermo Fluids, Inc. drivers and other personnel who may assist with these operations will be trained in these procedures prior to actually loading and unloading used oil at the processor facility.
-Containers and storage tanks containing used oil will be labeled with the words "Used Oil."
-The letters will be at least 3" tall, a contrasting color to vessel/container & clearly visible.
+Thermo Fluids, Inc. personnel or other representatives who load and unload used oil at the facility will be trained in these procedures prior to conducting these operations. .

 B. Truck/vehicle Used Oil Collection Loading and Unloading Procedures